yagosys/202301/userguide/02-deployment/how_k8s_installed.md

 meanwhile, the installation log also saved to file /var/log/user-data.log

-4. the kuberadm generate a token that will not expire. so workernode can always use this token to join master. if you do not want a never expired token (--token-ttl-0) , you can change it.
+4. the kuberadm generate a token that will not expire. so workernode can always use this token to join master. if you do not want a never expired token (--token-ttl-0) , you can change it in kubeadm init command.
 ```
 sudo kubeadm init --cri-socket=unix:///var/run/crio/crio.sock --apiserver-advertise-address=$IPADDR  --apiserver-cert-extra-sans=$IPADDR  --service-cidr=$SERVICE_CIDR --pod-network-cidr=$POD_CIDR --node-name $NODENAME  --token-ttl=0 -v=5
 ```